globaldothealth/isaric/autoparser/README.md

 It comprises two programs:

-1. **autoparser-csv**: Creates the initial mapping from the data dictionary and ISARIC schema.
+1. **autoparser create-mapping**: Creates the initial mapping from the data dictionary and ISARIC schema.
 The mapping is generated as a CSV file with the following [fields](#intermediate-csv-schema).

-2. **autoparser-toml**: Uses the intermediate CSV mapping to create the TOML file that can be used by adtl.
+2. **autoparser create-parser**: Uses the intermediate CSV mapping to create the TOML file that can be used by adtl.
 Usually there are false matches in the intermediate mapping, which errs on including fields rather than excluding so that curators only have to delete the field mappings that are not relevant.
 After